dougbutner/web-4/README.md

 ### There are four conceptual underpinnings (modules) of web 4

  1. **Time Tokens**
-	 Individuals may claim time-limited tokens at given intervals which represent that interval.
-Only one time tokens can represent the same interval and individual, and one individuals can't hold another's time tokens.
+	 Individuals may claim time-limited tokens at given intervals, which represent that interval.
+Only one time tokens can represent the one interval and individual, and one individuals can't hold another's time tokens.
  2. **Proof of Individuality (One Person, One Account)** Biometric Secrets, Social Verification, Proof of Liveness, etc. are used to guarantee no one can collect two time tokens for a given interval by holding two accounts.
  3. **Information Entropy**